Promoting positive behaviour

 - the courteous and respectful behaviour of adult role models.

 We expect a high standard of behaviour from our children and regular contact with parents will be sought if poor classroom or playtime behaviour persists.
 We believe that working in partnership with families is best way forward with a joint approach being most effective for children.
-Full details of our Behaviour and Anti-Bullying Policy can be obtained from the school by request.

 An essential part of our school ethos is celebrating success, recognising effort and encouraging children to contribute positively in all aspects of Heatherside life.
 We have a whole range of reward systems, from individual Star of the Week certificates to collective House Points.
 We share achievements through our assemblies, newsletters and displays of work; all of which help the children to feel valued.